Sign and Relevance Learning: Implementation of SaR learning on a navigational robot

 \section{Implementation of \ac{SaR} learning on a navigational robot}

-The learning algorithm presented in this work is implemented on a path-following robot --- the organism, with the task of navigating a canvas whilst retaining a symmetrical positioning on a path printed on the canvas --- the environment; see Figure~\cref{fig:1_robot}{C}.
+The learning algorithm presented in this study is implemented on a path-following robot, referred to as the organism, with the objective of navigating a canvas while maintaining a symmetrical position on a path printed on the canvas, also known as the environment.
+Refer to Figure~\ref{fig:fig4SAR_robot}C for an illustration.